-- In a mixing bowl combine 1 cup of whole wheat flour, salt, corn starch, and ground flax seed.
+- In a mixing bowl combine one cup of whole wheat flour, salt, corn starch, and ground flax seed.
 Stir until combined.
 To this mixture add the mashed sweet potato mixture and yeast mixture Beat on low speed 3 minutes, stopping occasionally to scrape down sides of bowl.

-- Add 2 ½ cups of the white, unbleached flour.
+- Add 2½ cups of the white, unbleached flour.
 Continue beating on low until flour is absorbed and dough is sticky, scraping down sides of the bowl as needed.
 You can determine if more flour is needed here.
 If the dough is too sticky, add flour by ¼ cupful until it begins to pull away from the sides of the bowl.
 Once the dough has reached the right consistency, place it on a lightly floured work surface and knead for about 8 minutes, adding more white unbleached flour as needed.
 Your goal is a smooth dough ball that bounces back when you gently press your thumb into it.

 - Spray a large bowl with nonstick cooking spray and place the dough ball into this bowl, turning it to ensure the top is coated with some of the oil as well.
 Cover bowl with a wet kitchen towel or plastic wrap sprayed with vegetable cooking spray.
 Place the dough in a warm area until the dough has doubled in volume, about 2 hours.

-Mix brown sugar and cinnamon in medium bowl.
+- Mix brown sugar and cinnamon in medium bowl.

 - In a small bowl combine the margarine and almond butter until combined.
-Spread almond butter mixture over dough, leaving 1/2-inch border on one of the long sides.
+Spread almond butter mixture over dough, leaving ½-inch border on one of the long sides.
 Sprinkle cinnamon sugar evenly over almond butter mixture.
 Starting at the long side without the margin, gently roll the dough toward the other end.
 When you’re done, gently pinch the end piece to help it stay rolled up.
-With seam side down, use a serrated knife to cut dough into 12 – 18 equal slices (each about ½ to ¾ inch wide).
+With seam side down, use a serrated knife to cut dough into 12 – 18 equal slices (each about ½-inch – ¾-inch wide).

-- When you’re ready, heat your oven to 375F.
-Place pan(s) in a center rack and bake about 20 minutes, until the rolls are golden in color.
-Remove from the oven and allow to cool for about 10 minutes before adding
+- When you’re ready, heat your oven to 375°F. Place pan(s) in a center rack and bake about 20 minutes, until the rolls are golden in color.
+Remove from the oven and allow to cool for about 10 minutes before adding.

 - Once combined, add soy milk one tablespoon at a time until you reach a desired, spreadable consistency.